 The good news is for the French, in the event the Mortier de 370 had been manufactured it included specific handling equipment of a pair of varieties.
 One was for deployment on railway carriages and the second one for street transportation and each received handling gantries, cranes and special rigs.
 The biggest of these rigs had been for the barrel, which was transported slung under a special wheeled gantry; the other loads had been moved slung in the same way.
 Overall there have been 3 primary loads with additional for the ammo as well as the numerous components.

 If travelling the Mortier de 370 wasn’t enough, emplacing the howitzer had been even worse.
 The groundwork started with the excavating of a big hole into which was lowered the primary firing platform: this was built with a number of vertical spades on its bottom which were created to absorb a portion of the barrel recoil.
 Additional recoil had been consumed by the weighty carriage, which was connected to the platform and included a basic recoil cylinder system linked to the trunnions of the barrel.
-The emplacement and installation of all this required a considerable time and significant amounts of labour, however it was the price the French had to spend to be able to place some kind of heavy artillery right in front during 1915-16.
+The emplacement and installation of all this required a considerable time and significant amounts of labor, however it was the price the French had to spend to be able to place some kind of heavy artillery right at the frontline during 1915-16.

 Specification Mortier de 370 Filloux

 |Length of barrel||10 ft 3 in (3.31 m)|

 |Weight||between 63,934 lb and 66,139 lb (29,000-30,000 kg) in action|

 |Elevation||-6° to +65°|

 |Muzzle velocity||light shell 1,214 ft/s (370 m/s); heavy shell 1,037 ft/s (316 m/s)|

 |Maximum range||light shell 11,375 yards (10,400 m); heavy shell 8,860 yards (8,100 m)|